rspeer/scorepile/README.md

 # scorepile.org - hosts and analyzes game logs from innovation.isotropic.org

-I'm working on making CouncilRoom for Innovation.
+scorepile.org is an archive of Innovation games played on innovation.isotropic.org.

-You found it pretty early.
-That's awesome.
 Do you want to help?
 Here are some things that could be done:

 - Develop the parser
 - Come up with ways to extract useful statistics from games